zdravkov/kendo-docs/api/web/gantt.md

 #### Event Data

-#### e.task 'kendo.data.GanttTask'
+#### e.task `kendo.data.GanttTask`

 The GanttTask instance which is being removed the DataSource.

-#### e.dependencies 'Array'
+#### e.dependencies `Array`

-An array of GanttDependency instances which are assosiated with the task being removed, or an array with a sigle dependency which is being removed.
+An array of GanttDependency instances which are associated with the task being removed, or an array with a single dependency which is being removed.

 ##### e.preventDefault `Function`